-Are step-parents aren’t liable for Child Support?
+Are step-parents not liable for Child Support?

 Time and again, when a client enters our office with their new spouse, the question of whether the Domestic Relations Office will consider the new spouse’s income in the Child Support calculation against a biological parent is asked.
 The short answer to that question is an emphatic, NO!